torvalds/linux/Documentation/scsi/BusLogic.rst

 having provided the SCCB Manager, this driver now supports the FlashPoint Host Adapters as well.

-My primary goals in writing this completely new BusLogic driver for Linux are to achieve the full performance that BusLogic SCSI Host Adapters and modern SCSI peripherals are capable of, and to provide a highly robust driver that can be depended upon for high performance mission critical applications.
-All of the major performance features can be configured from the Linux kernel command line or at module initialization time, allowing individual installations to tune driver performance and error recovery to their particular needs.
+My primary goals in writing this completely new BusLogic driver for GNU/Linux are to achieve the full performance that BusLogic SCSI Host Adapters and modern SCSI peripherals are capable of, and to provide a highly robust driver that can be depended upon for high performance mission critical applications.
+All of the major performance features can be configured from the GNU/Linux kernel command line or at module initialization time, allowing individual installations to tune driver performance and error recovery to their particular needs.

-The latest information on Linux support for BusLogic SCSI Host Adapters, as well as the most recent release of this driver and the latest firmware for the BT-948/958/958D, will always be available from my Linux Home Page at URL "http://sourceforge.net/projects/dandelion/".
+The latest information on GNU/Linux support for BusLogic SCSI Host Adapters, as well as the most recent release of this driver and the latest firmware for the BT-948/958/958D, will always be available from my GNU/Linux Home Page at URL "http://sourceforge.net/projects/dandelion/".

 Bug reports should be sent via electronic mail to "lnz@dandelion.com".
 Please